 The Asus Zenfone 5 features a good-looking metal-meets-glass design, coupled with a good battery life and a decent screen with a 18:9 aspect ratio and a notch at the top, like many flagship devices currently available.

 The fingerprint sensor isn't in the best position, the camera doesn't always offer consistent results and the ZenUI isn't as clean and smooth as stock Android, but the Zenfone 5 gets enough right to make it worthy of consideration, even if Moto, Honor and Nokia are all knocking on its door with cheaper price tags.

 Samsung Galaxy A5 (2017)

 The Samsung Galaxy A5 offers a great design and build, along with a lovely AMOLED display for rich visuals.
-It might not be as striking as the likes of the Galaxy S9 flagship or even the Honor 10 Play, and the camera could be better, but the Galaxy A5 has an all-day battery and ample power.
+It might not be as striking as the likes of Samsung's flagship Galaxy range or even the Honor 10 Play, and the camera could be better, but the Galaxy A5 has an all-day battery and ample power.